devis12/ROS2-BDI/README.md

 ```
 # for beliefs
-ros2 topic pub /agent1/add_belief ros2_bdi_interfaces/msg/Belief "{name: 'cleaned', params: {'kitchen1'}, pddl_type: 2}"
+ros2 topic pub /cleaner/add_belief ros2_bdi_interfaces/msg/Belief "{name: 'cleaned', params: {'kitchen'}, pddl_type: 2}"
-ros2 topic pub /agent1/del_belief ros2_bdi_interfaces/msg/Belief "{name: 'cleaned', params: {'kitchen1'}, pddl_type: 2}"
+ros2 topic pub /cleaner/del_belief ros2_bdi_interfaces/msg/Belief "{name: 'cleaned', params: {'kitchen'}, pddl_type: 2}"
 ```

 _Additional note_: The respective launch file can be edit in  `ros2_bdi_tests/launch/bdi_cleaner_simple.launch.py`.
-E.g. it's easy to notice that the `AGENT_NAME` declared as the first instruction in `generate_launch_description()` function it's the parameter that will affect its ID, thus the agent's namespace definition which makes for the prefix for its topics and services (by default it is set to `agent1` as you can see from the example topic echo cmds put above).
+E.g. it's easy to notice that the `AGENT_NAME` declared as the first instruction in `generate_launch_description()` function it's the parameter that will affect its ID, thus the agent's namespace definition which makes for the prefix for its topics and services (by default it is set to `cleaner` as you can see from the example topic echo cmds put above).

 ### Launch BDI CLEANER+SWEEPER demo
 Use the respective py. launch file to launch the _sweeper_: